Chapter 2: A Hierarchy of Meaning

 Figure 6: Expanding Possibility Space

-Figure 6: The space of possible configurations grows exponentially at higher levels of the hierarchy while resting on stable foundations.
+Figure 6: The space of possible configurations grows exponentially at higher levels of the hierarchy as emergent interaction capabilities unlock new forms of organization, while resting on stable foundations below.

 Figure 9: Scales of Compartments

-Figure 9: Compartments nest from subatomic particles to cultures, with each level inheriting stability from the level below.
+Figure 9: Compartments nest from subatomic particles to cultures, each level inheriting stability from below and gaining emergent capabilities that enable participation at the next scale.

 Figure 10: The Grand Search

-Figure 10: Reality explores vast possibility space and retains configurations that are stable enough to persist and scale.
+Figure 10: Reality explores vast possibility space and retains configurations stable enough to persist, confer emergent capabilities, and scale.

 What This Looks Like in Real Life